The Lands

 Ruler: The Lord-Keeper or Lady-Keeper of Bordenia

-Government: There is a Council of Bordenia with 27 members.
+Government: The Court of Bordenia has 27 members called electors.
 18 of the members are the barons and baronesses who rule the 18 separate estates (the nobility rule these estates and baron or baroness is an hereditary role passed to the eldest child).
-The other nine members are the patriarchs and matriarchs of the nine churches in Bordenia (dedicated respectively to Olorin, Urala, Kandoth, Nitara, Bernali, Teloch, Elchemar, Linesa, and the Deliverer).
-The Council of Bordenia meets once every twelve months to advise the Lord or Lady Keeper on matters of national significance.
-The Council can also meet more frequently if the Keeper calls it or a majority of the Council petition for it.
-On the death of a Keeper the Council must select a new monarch from among the eighteen barons and baronesses.
-Eligibility conditions include membership of the warrior class (which one must be as a lord or lady) and having a spouse also of the nobility.
+The other nine members are the patriarchs and matriarchs of the nine churches in Bordenia (dedicated respectively to Olarin, Urala, Kandoth, Nitara, Bernali, Teloch, Elchemar, Linesa, and the Deliverer) which also possess land-holdings.
+The Court meets once every twelve months to advise the Lord or Lady Keeper on matters of national significance.
+They can also meet more frequently if the Keeper calls it or a majority of the electors petition for it.
+On the death of a Keeper the twenty seven electors must choose a new monarch from among the eighteen barons and baronesses.
+Eligibility conditions include membership of the warrior calling (which one must be as a lord or lady) and having a spouse also of the nobility.
 It is important for the Keeper to have a spouse because he or she (the Keeper Consort) must act as ruler in the absence of the Keeper (including absence resulting from death till a new Keeper can be selected).
-The current Lord-Keeper is Adelard III.
+The current Lord-Keeper is Adalard III.
 The emblem of Bordenia is an heraldic eagle and a sword.

 Notes: Bordenia has a Compact of Defence with Rolania (which includes co-ownership of the citadel of Allmeet).
 It also has a Peace Pact with neighbouring Rovnara.
 Bordenia is a land of wide pastures, rugged hills, woodland, villages and keeps.
-Its most famed products are timber and stone carvings.
-Its capital of Borfur sits within a vale formed by a horseshoe-shaped hill and the hill is lined with fortifications.
+Its most famed products are yolk sauces, timber and stone carvings.
+Its capital city of Borfur sits within a vale formed by a horseshoe-shaped hill lined with fortifications.
+The Keeper nominally resides in the fortress of Old Stony which is known for its looming presence and its accompanying hedge maze.
+Despite this the vice-regal retinue tours the provinces over the course of eighteen months.

 DELMISAR